odinhb/assume/README.md

 Assertions live in a subtle space between testing your code explicitly and raising exceptions to enforce your api behaviour or handle edge cases.
 It is not a replacement for either.

-This gem is an attempt to make the concept less computer-sciency and more english, encouraging you to think about and record your assumptions as you go, maybe even leave them in the codebase for your colleagues to find, so they may understand your thinking, and thus your code, better.
+This gem is an attempt to make the concept less computer-sciency and more english, encouraging you to think about and record your assumptions as you go and leave them in the codebase for your colleagues to find, so they may understand your thinking, and thus your code, better.

 ## Why tho?